 Back to School Party: Make your own School Memory Book

-If you would like to make your own School Memory Book, I’ve included all of the free printables at the bottom of this post.
+If you would like to make your own School Memory Book, all of the free printables are in the Printable Library.
 You will also need a 3 ring binder.

-- First, download the School Memory Book free printables (located in our printable library—info at the bottom of this post).
+- First, download the School Memory Book free printables (located in the printable library).
 There are 5 total pages in the PDF.
 The first page is the cover of the School Memory Book.
 Pages 2 and 3 are the first and last day of school interviews.
 Pages 4 and 5 are the first and last day of school drawing/photo pages.